 A joint initiative between the Ashmolean Museum, the Centre for the Study of Ancient Documents, and the American Numismatic Society in New York, the OXUS-INDUS project is working to create a new typology of Graeco-Bactrian and Indo-Greek coinage.
 Produced by rulers in Central and South Asia from the mid third century BCE to the first century CE, these coins are one of the best primary sources for our understanding of this period.

 The project is funded by the Arts and Humanities Research Council and the National Endowment for the Humanities.
-The typology it will create will include coins from a number of international collections, and will be available as a printed catalogue in addition to appearing online in an innovative linked open data format.
+The typology includes coins from international collections and is now available online at https://numismatics.org/bigr/.
+An Open Access catalogue in book format will appear shortly.

 Research Partnerships - Humanities